 It shall be the Consumer’s responsibility to disclose to the Organiser any physical or mental condition of a member of his party which may be relevant.
 Consumers are required to complete and return the Organiser’s Special Needs Form detailing any special requirements which they may have as a consequence of any physical or mental condition.
 The Organiser cannot accept liability for the unsuitability of any holiday where the Consumer fails to complete and return the form.
 The Organiser reserves the right to decline to provide a holiday for a person with special needs where in the Organiser’s opinion that holiday would be inconsistent with those special needs.

-All cancellations must be advised in writing (by mail or e-mail) to Discovery Puglia prior to tour departure during normal Irish business hours (9:00 am to 5:00 pm GMT -> BST, Mondays through Fridays).
+All cancellations must be advised in writing (by e-mail) to Discovery Puglia prior to departure during normal Irish business hours (9:00 am to 5:00 pm GMT -> BST, Mondays through Fridays).

-Cancellations for coach tours received within 90 days of departure date are subject to the following penalties on the land portion:
+Cancellations for group tours received within 60 days of departure date are subject to the following penalties on the land portion:

-Cancellations for self drive tours and tailor made holidays received within 45 days of departure date are subject to the following penalties on the land portion:
+Cancellations for tailor made holidays received (or portion thereof) within 30 days of departure date are subject to the following penalties on the land portion:

 Prices, taxes & availability are subject to change.

-(a) Where the Consumer is prevented from proceeding with the holiday, he may transfer his booking, having first given the Organiser or Retailer six weeks notice in writing of his intention to do so before the departure date.
-The transferee of the Consumer must sign a booking form and comply with any other requirements of the Organiser applicable to the holiday.
+(a) Where the Consumer is prevented from proceeding with the holiday, he/she may transfer his/her booking, having first given the Organiser or Retailer six weeks notice in writing of his intention to do so before the departure date.
+The transferee of the Consumer must sign a booking confirmation and comply with any other requirements of the Organiser applicable to the holiday.

 5. SPECIAL REQUESTS